ATC68/Bingo-Simulator/README.md

 # Bingo-Simulator
-A game that simulates as many bingo cards as you want
+A game that simulates as many bingo cards as you want.
+Project completed in 2020 for a final project in AP Computer Science A.